gshiva/pygptcourse/README.md

 By implementing these security measures, we aim to maintain a robust and secure CI/CD pipeline using self-hosted runners while minimizing the risk to our infrastructure and sensitive data.
 We continuously evaluate and update our security practices to adhere to the latest recommendations and best practices.

+## Setting Up OpenTelemetry Metrics

+### Open-Telemetry Pre-requisites

+Before you begin, ensure you have the following:

+- An account with Grafana Cloud or a similar platform that supports OTLP (OpenTelemetry Protocol).
+- The application's latest dependencies installed, including OpenTelemetry packages.

+### Open-Telemetry Configuration

+1. **Environment Variables**:
+   Copy the `.env.example` to a new file named `.env` and fill in the Grafana Cloud OTLP credentials:
+   - `GRAFANA_OTLP_USERNAME`: Your Grafana Cloud instance ID.
+   - `GRAFANA_OTLP_API_ENCODED_TOKEN`: Your Grafana Cloud API token, base64 encoded.
+   - `GRAFANA_OTLP_ENDPOINT`: Your Grafana Cloud OTLP gateway endpoint.

+1. **Validating the Configuration**:
+   Ensure that the environment variables are correctly set up by starting the application and point your camera to a known face.
+Once a face is detected it should start sending the metrics to grafana cloud within 10 seconds.
+Check for any `Status.UNAVAILABLE` errors related to OpenTelemetry.

+### Testing Metrics Collection

+1. **Running the Application**:
+   Start the application with the necessary flags.
+If OpenTelemetry is correctly configured, it will start collecting and sending metrics to the specified endpoint.

+1. **Viewing Metrics**:
+   - Navigate to your Grafana dashboard and explore the metrics under the explore tab.
+   - Look for metrics named `faces_detected`, `launch_count`, or other application-specific metrics as configured in the OTel decorators.

+### Verifying Metrics in Grafana

+After running the application and generating some data, you should see metrics appearing in your Grafana dashboard.
+Verify that the metrics make sense and reflect the application's operations accurately.
+Look for any discrepancies or unexpected behavior in metric reporting.

 ## Credits

 This code is based on the original source available at [https://github.com/hovren/pymissile](https://github.com/hovren/pymissile).